Toxic Spending Habits Hurt Relationships

 - Reflect.
 Use the detox time to rethink.
 Keep a log of things that you felt tempted to buy during the detox.
 Do you notice a trend in your spending cravings?
 Is it something you do out of habit?
 Do you spend to be more sociable (like having dinner with friends)?
 Or are they impulse purchases?

-- Budget.
+- Budgeting tools.
 When the detox is over calculate how much money you saved.
 Use your log book to see how much money you were tempted to spend.
 With your new found knowledge, talk with your spouse.
 Come up with a budget, economic solutions (like making your own coffee at home), and strategies to avoid future temptations.